 Transfers to or from Level 3 measurements are based on relevant accounting guidance and are assessed during the period of the transfer and are recognized at the end of the fiscal year.

-Fair value for the beneficial interest in trusts is based on a discounted cash flows model which factors in real estate appraisals, applicable published actuarial tables, and a 6% discount rate.
+Fair value for the beneficial interest in trusts is based on appraisals and discounted cash flows.
 There was no change in valuation methods during the current fiscal year.

 7. Property and Equipment